Iain Farrington: BBC Proms

 He was commissioned to compose a "mash-up" piece for the 2020 Proms season based on Beethoven's Nine Symphonies.
 It was recorded by all the five BBC orchestras and the BBC Singers in a "Grand Virtual Orchestra" of some 350 performers and was broadcast on BBC Four on 19 July 2020.

+In 2024, Farrington composed a piece for the Last Night of the Proms called Extra Time.
+The piece, a BBC Commission, which was written during the final week of the 2024 Paris Olympic Games, is a celebration of sports as well as famous sporting TV themes, and was performed by the BBC Symphony Orchestra, conducted by Sakari Oramo.